csornyei/dutch-sales-server/README.md

 This small express server get the sales data from supermarkets websites and load it to a Firestore database.

+Required environment variables:

+- GCLOUD_CERT_FILE_PATH: path to google cloud service account certificate json
+- PORT: port where the server will listen

-To run the app you need a service account certificate json and set GCLOUD_CERT_FILE_PATH environment variable to it's path.
-After that the server can be started with `yarn start`
+The server can be started with `yarn start`

 ```
 export GCLOUD_CERT_FILE_PATH=./sales-app-sa-key.json && yarn start